 In this wokrshop we will be looking at the different possibilities of running serverless worklods on top of Kubernetes and get some hands on experience with popular frameworks built specifically for running serverless functions in Kubernetes.
 We will set up a complete serverless environment where functions gets triggerede over a message bus when new files are uploaded to a object storage.

 Workshop - Suggested by Erik Vetle Larsen, 6 months ago.

 Everyone has received a spam or phishing mail before, but have you ever wondered how the mechanics behind a phishing campaign works?
 When can you consider your account compromised, from clicking a link or submitting your credentials?

 In this workshop we start off by quickly talking about the motivations behind phishing and how an effective scam is created, applying elements from psychology and social engineering.
 Afterwards we take what we have learned and start designing our own simple phishing scam, from credential harvesting web page to sneaky phishing mails

 After this workshop you will know the basic set of tools and techniques attackers use when phishing us, and that will better equip us in learning how to defend against them.

-Workshop - Suggested by Malte Loller-Andersen and Joakim Lehn, 6 months ago.
+Workshop - Suggested by Manu Gopinathan and Malte Loller-Andersen and Joakim Lehn, 6 months ago.

 How to form and get group's opinion?
 What kind of techniques you can use to organize such sessions in your organization?
 How the org will benefit from it?